 - bechamel sauce - Love this addition - I especially like it with a pinch of nutmeg in a pasta bake.

 - ricotta - Absolutely delicious addition.
 Normally I make a similar dish to this with ricotta added in.
 I call it my Meatless Baked Ziti.
 Most Italians in America have their own version as well.
 My family and especially my kids understand the difference when Daddy is making one versus the other.

 I believe the secret to making any type of great sauce is to leave the spice cabinet alone.
 All sauces start with good whole San Marzano plum tomatoes or fresh ones from the garden.
 Good olive oil, sometimes garlic, onion, fresh basil, oregano, salt, pepper and not much else.
 I rarely use dried herbs, as I love to let the fresh ingredients do the talking.

 For the sauce in this rigatoni al forno recipe, the meat is the main flavoring agent.
 The longer it cooks, the tastier the sauce will become.
 A little wine (I used white) is good as well.
 Use red if you like and it will give a delicious flavor all its own.
 I often use red wine for my Sunday gravy.
 Meatballs, Braciole, sausages, sometimes pork chops and chicken wings are added to make the sauce unbelievable!

 One last thing, and I really should make a larger FAQ, Sip and Feast does not use jarred sauce ever.
-It was a struggle for me deciding whether to put up pizza recipes with Store Bought Pizza Dough.
-I opted for it simply because I do believe you can get excellent results with it.
-However, I personally believe you can not get any type of good result with jarred sauce.
+It was a struggle for me to decide whether to put up pizza recipes with Store Bought Pizza Dough.
+I opted for it simply because I do believe you can get great results with it.
+However, I personally believe you can not get good results with jarred sauce.

 One last thing.
 In the time it takes to heat up jarred sauce, you could be halfway through making a quick fresh tomato sauce.